wme7/LaTeX_beamer/README.md

 # LaTeX course : Beamer module
-LaTex Beamer module's sample files and figures:
+Module's sample files and figures:

 ## Goal:
 To build a simple presentation that helps us become familiar with: